AlphanAksoyoglu/vaultwarden-rpi/README.md

 Depending on your module choices though you will need to setup certain accounts, and the more modules you use, the more work you will need to do to complete the config file.

-Please read the [HOW TO FILL OUT THE CONFIG FILE](#how-to-fill-out-the-config-file) section for details on the modules and how to fill out your config file.
+Please read the [How to fill the config file](#how-to-fill-out-the-config-file) section for details on the modules and how to fill out your config file.

 **Note:** Depending on architecture you might have to replace the caddy executeable under `./caddy/caddy` The caddy executable used here is for Linux ARM64 (for raspberrypi).